MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Raw material

 Raw materials are the inputs to a production process, which are used to create subassemblies and finished goods.
 Raw materials are commonly referred to as components, ingredients, or bulk materials.

+### Recipe management

+Recipe management is a term that is used in process manufacturing that focuses on creating and maintaining detailed recipes.
+In Dynamics 365 Supply Chain Management, these recipes are referred to as *formulas*.
+Recipe management involves specifying the exact quantities, units of measure, and processing instructions for each ingredient.
+It helps ensure consistent product quality and compliance with industry regulations.

 ### Rebate